-II.
-Construction as it affects appearance......
-30%
+I. General Appearance 70% II.
+Construction as it affects appearance 30%

-1. All Fashion Revue entries must be judged on JULY 14 AND must appear in public Revue in order to receive premium money.

-2. Junior Division will be those 13 or younger before January 1.
-Senior Division will be those 14 years and older on January 1.

-3. A champion and reserve champion will be named in each subdivision if quality merits.
+- 1. All Fashion Revue entries must be judged on JULY 13 AND must appear in public Revue in order to receive premium money. - 2.
+Junior Division will be those 13 or younger before January 1.
+Senior Division will be those 14 years and older on January 1. - 3.
+A champion and reserve champion will be named in each subdivision if quality merits.
 Senior Champions and Reserve Champions will represent Ellis County at the Kansas State Fair.
-A member may compete in only one of the areas at the State Fair.
-4. Member must be enrolled in clothing to participate in fashion revue.

-5. Complete both sides of the project record sheet.
-These are due with preentry forms for buymanship.
-Photos may be submitted at judging check in.
+A member may compete in only one of the areas at the State Fair. - 4.
+Member must be enrolled in clothing to participate in fashion revue. - 5.
+Complete the Fashion Revue Judging Form.
+Failure to do so will result in a drop of one ribbon placing.
+These are due with pre-entry forms for buymanship.
+Photos must be submitted with paperwork and taped on.